Car License Plate Registration Renewal Late Fees in North Carolina Causing Confusion

 How Early Can I Renew My Vehicle's Registration?

+A renewal notice isn't required to renew a vehicle registration.
 You can renew your vehicle's registration up to ninety (90) days before it expires.
 The expiration date can be found on your vehicle registration card or on a reminder notice that is sent to your last address on record, which includes the registration renewal fee and the property tax amount due.
 If you moved and did not notify the DMV of your address change, you are still responsible for getting your inspection on time.

 How To Pay For Your Registration Renewal